-Sony's making a bold play with the PS Vita Slim.
+Sony is making a bold play with the PS Vita Slim.
 The dedicated handheld market is one that's vanishing, yet Sony is willing to bet its latest portable on it.
-And with a £180 RRP (around US$290, AU$330), the PS Vita Slim is asking for more than than its rivals.
+And with a £180 RRP (around US$290, AU$330), the PS Vita Slim is asking for more faith (and money) than its rivals.

 But if you're out for a solid handheld and have the cash to splash, the good news is that you'll be getting a superb handheld console.

-Thinner, lighter, but just as powerful as its forebear - the Slim does a lot right.
+Thinner, lighter, but just as powerful as the 2012 PS Vita, the PS Vita Slim does a lot right.

 Sony has made some subtle changes, both internally and externally, but they're mostly welcome improvements.
 The design tweaks make for a more portable, comfortable system, although it does come at the expense of the OLED screen which has now been replaced with an LCD.

-But while the Slim arrived in Japan with an array of vibrant colour options, Brits will only be getting their hands on the black, Wi-Fi-only model for the time being.
+But while the PS Vita Slim arrived in Japan with an array of vibrant colour options, Brits will only be getting their hands on the black, Wi-Fi-only model for the time being.